standardnguyen/jaygould/proper_parts/021_chapter_20.md

 For a time Gould thought of expanding into the Southeast.
 The most convenient stepping stone would be Memphis, Tennessee.
 Gould's Iron Mountain skirted the city some miles to the west but did not reach it.
 A small independent east-west property, the Memphis & Little Rock, connected the Iron Mountain with Memphis.
 Gould's program to bring that line into his southwestern system produced a sensational succession of lawsuits.

 The Memphis & Little Rock had long competed with the Iron Mountain, and rate wars had sapped the earnings of both properties.[^7] Gould decided to get control and to eliminate this competition.
 In conjunction with Sage, and also with Marquand, his new southwestern associate, he bought over 90 per cent of the stock, for which he paid a high price.
 The bonds of the reorganized road carried an interest rate beginning July 1, 1882, of 8 per cent.
 This interest rate, thought Gould, was too high.
 He cast about for ways and means to accomplish a reduction, and thus make his stock more valuable.
 He soon devised a plan.
 The state of Arkansas in March, 1882, had secured a judgment against the road on an old claim.
 The first mortgage bondholders paid the judgment and secured an assignment of the claim.
 They then applied for the appointment of a receiver and, had they been successful, the stock for which Gould had paid a good price would have lost most of its value.
 Gould was prepared.
 Before receivership proceedings became effective the road confessed judgment on a small note to Sage.
-The bondholders had never heard of the note, judgment having been confessed only fours days after the note was given.
+The bondholders had never heard of the note, judgment having been confessed only four days after the note was given.
 The Gould clique got in first, and the court appointed a receiver friendly to it and unfriendly to the bondholders.

 Gould then made a bold stroke.
 He entered suit challenging the validity of the mortgage and asked the court to annul the bonds.
 He questioned the right of a corporation which had purchased a property to mortgage the very property acquired in order to obtain the purchase price.
 If the mortgage was invalid and the corporation had no equitable title to the property, it would appear to follow that it should return the property to its creditors.
 This, however, Gould on behalf of the company refused to do.